 If you live somewhere with a private sewer, then the situation is different and you and anyone else who shares the sewer have a joint responsibility to pay for any repairs.
 If a neighbour is refusing to pay their share, contact your local authority environmental health department who can order them to contribute to the cost of repairs.

 The problem: They disagree on the boundary between your property and theirs.

 What you can do: Boundaries can cause real problems, especially as they may not be exactly where they are described in your title documents.
 Often they change over time because one party slowly encroaches on the other’s land, or because the boundary has been moved by mutual agreement in the past but no formal note has been made of this change.
-The Royal Institution of Chartered Surveyors (RICS) offers a guide to boundary disputes which can be downloaded from www.rics.org.
+The Royal Institution of Chartered Surveyors (RICS) offers a guide to boundary disputes and helpful contact numbers.

-It suggests speaking to your neighbours as soon as possible to identify the position of, and responsibility for maintaining, the boundaries.
-If you think your boundaries have changed over time and you can’t reach an agreement with your neighbours, you should seek legal advice from a solicitor.
+It's always best to speak to your neighbours as soon as possible to identify the position of, and responsibility for maintaining, the boundaries.
+But if you think your boundaries have changed over time and you can’t reach an agreement with your neighbours, you should seek legal advice from a solicitor.